Why does an EB-5 Issuer need a Broker-Dealer for EB-5 Securities Transactions?

 Benefits of an EB-5 Broker-Dealer

-- EB-5 Investor Confidence & Protection – Private placements that form EB-5 investments are subject to U.S. securities laws.
+- EB-5 Investor Alerts – Private placements that form EB-5 investments are subject to U.S. securities laws.
 The SEC has brought several actions against EB-5 regional center operators in cases of investor fraud.
-Due diligence required to be performed by a Broker-Dealer may identify presence of red flags that should be further investigated.

 - Offer Multiple EB-5 Projects in a 12 month period – The associated persons of the issuer have a limitation on participation to no more than one offering every 12 months.
 See ‘Associated Persons’ definition.
 A Broker-Dealer may conduct multiple offerings, Restriction on Frequency of Offerings